MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-DistributionGroup.md

 - Recipeints without user accounts (for example, room mailboxes, mail contacts, and distribution groups): The value of the Name parameter is used.
 Spaces are removed and unsupported characters are converted to question marks (?).

-If you modify the Alias value of an existing recipient, the primary email address is automatically updated only in on-premises environments where the recipient is subject to email address policies (the EmailAddressPolicyEnabled property is True for the recipient).
+If you modify the Alias value of an existing recipient, the primary email address is automatically updated only in environments where the recipient is subject to email address policies (the EmailAddressPolicyEnabled property is True for the recipient).

 The Alias parameter never generates or updates the primary email address of a mail contact or a mail user.